AlexBuildsLTS/FinancialAppNorth/README.md

-# NorthFinance: Professional Financial Management
+# NorthFinance: Profesional Financial Management

 NorthFinance is a sleek, modern, and feature-rich financial application designed for both personal finance management and professional accounting.
 Built with **React Native** and **Expo**, it delivers a powerful, cross-platform experience on Android, iOS, and the web.
 Our target users range from individuals and freelancers to small businesses and the accounting professionals who serve them.